youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 the system font directory and setting the `cobalt_font_package` to `standard` or `limited` in your port.

-Cobalt Evergreen (built by Google), will by default use the `minimal` font package which is around 16KB to minimize storage requirements.
-A separate `cobalt_font_package` variable is set to `minimal` in the Evergreen platform.
+Cobalt Evergreen (built by Google), will by default use the `empty` font package to minimize storage requirements.
+A separate `cobalt_font_package` variable is set to `empty` in the Evergreen platform.

 On Raspberry Pi this is:

-`minimal` set of fonts under:
+`empty` set of fonts under:
 ```
 <kSbSystemPathContentDirectory>/app/cobalt/content/fonts
 ```